CCPA Privacy Notice

 By email: [email protected]

-This notice was last updated on July 20, 2023.
-As required under the CCPA, we will update this CCPA Notice every 12 months.
-The last revision date will be reflected in the “Last Updated” heading at the top of this CCPA Notice.
+This notice was last updated on May 15, 2025.
+As required under the CCPA, we will update the CCPA Notice every 12 months, if needed.
+The last revision date will be reflected in the “Last Amended” heading at the top of this CCPA Notice.

 Skip to content